debsouryadatta/souryax-course-generator/README.md

 50. Creating the settings page and creating the checkSubscription func in the subscription.ts to check if the user is subscribed or not
 51. Creating the SubscriptionButton component and including it in the settings page
 52. Using the checkSubscription func in the create page to show/hide the SubscriptionAction component

+53. Creating the Loading component for every page

+### Digital Ocean Deployment
+54. We are not deploying our website to vercel since vercel free tier has 10 sec for serverless function execution timeout but we need more, so we are deploying our website to digital ocean
+55. Copying the dockerfile from the example given in nextjs docs